 Microsoft Exchange BCC setup with Area 1

-For customers using Microsoft Exchange, setting up a phishing risk assessment with Area 1 via a BCC setup is quick and easy.
+For customers using Microsoft Exchange, setting up Area 1 via BCC is quick and easy.
 You need to configure an inbound rule to send emails to Area 1 via BCC for processing and detection of potential phishing attacks.
 The following email flow shows how this works:

 Configure Inbound Rule

 Access Exchange’s Management Console, and go to Organization Configuration > Hub Transport.

 On the Actions pane, select New Transport Rule.

 Give the transport rule a name and a description and select Next.

 In the Condition configuration panel, select the option from users that are inside or outside the organization option.
 In the dropdown that opens, select Outside the organization.

 Still in the same Condition configuration panel, add a second condition to the transport rule.
 Select sent to users that are inside or outside the organization, or partners.
 Keep the default value of Inside the organization.

 In the Action configuration panel, select Blind carbon copy (Bcc) the message to addresses.
 Edit the addresses variable to add the addresses you want to copy as BCC.